Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology

 We note that our results refer not only to spin, but also to qubit systems.
 For the both systems the time-averaged parameters can be directly measured in the experiment using conventional measurement techniques, cf.~\cite{Slichter1990,Blais2021}.

 \underline{Slow turn-on of the modulation.} The nontrivial topology also strongly affects the outcome of a slow turn-on of parametric excitation of a spin chain.
-We will assume that the modulation is increased from $F(t)=0$ for $t=0$ to a certain value $F(t_f)$ at time $t_f$ and is not changed afterwards.
-We will consider the state of the chain for $t>t_f$ and, again, will be interested in the time-averaged chain parameters, so that transients will have decayed.
+We will assume that the modulation is increased from $F(t)=0$ for $t=0$ to $F(t_f)$ at time $t_f$ and is not changed afterwards.
+We will consider the state of the chain for $t>t_f$ and, again, will be interested in the time-averaged chain parameters.

 Fermionic excitations of the chain are created pairwise with zero total momentum.
 The evolution of a fermion pair $(k,-k)$ is described by coupled Heisenberg equations for the operators $d_k, d_{-k}^\dagger$, which follow from Eqs.~(\ref{eq:H_matrix1}) - (\ref{eq:ep_k}),